Consumer Proposal Process

 The consumer proposal process

-The process for a consumer proposal is as follows:
+The process for a consumer proposal in Ontario is as follows:

 - The Licensed Insolvency Trustee files the proposal with the Office of the Superintendent of Bankruptcy (OSB).

 - After the proposal is filed, you stop making payments to the creditors.

 If your wages have been garnished or have lawsuits pending, these actions are suspended.

 - The Licensed Insolvency Trustee submits the proposal to the creditors.